JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 - 'q' sets the input buffer index for terminal input and matches (more on that later)
 - 'p' is the program counter, you can jump and crash.

-e-o are (currently) safe, and u-z.
+g-o are (currently) safe, and u-z.

 **DEVICE DRIVERS**: Complex devices are setup via 'D'rivers which take in a type letter, and other parameters, usually the pin or pins, and whatever else is needed.
 For example, if you want to run run stepper motors
 `m:D('S', 3, 4, 1000, 5000)`